temperatio/recipress/readme.txt

 5. ReciPress Options

 == Changelog ==

+= 1.9.5 (---) =
+* fixed a few missing text strings for localization
+* major code cleanup for things like whitespace
+* adding php docs for major functions
+* changed the ingredients selection to "chosen" select box
+* improved checks and balances by creating settings defaults function
+* depcrecated recipress_post_type() in favor of recipress_options( 'post_type' )
+* depcrecated recipress_use_taxonomies() in favor of recipress_options( 'taxonomies' )
+* deprecated recipress_theme() in favor of recipress_options( 'theme' )
+* added option to "unlink" ingredients
+* changed recipress_time() to accept iso format as boolean
+* updated icon.css for 3.5
+* improved repeatable fields by creating empty array, rather than repeating code
+* added functions for properly sanitizing options and meta
+* moved html output for options and meta box fields into it's own, cleaner, easier to use function
+* removed use of Google font in admin areas
+* fixed recent recipes widget to support custom post type
+* changed media uploader from old thickbox method to new media manager (3.5 now required)

 = 1.9.4 (June 26, 2012) =
 * changed "Upload Image" to a more suitable "Add Image"